Why Beautiful Digital Signage Often Fails

 Beautiful but unreadable: the intended journey vs the actual one

 When a designer builds a screen, they design a journey: look here, then here, then take this action.
 It's logical, sequential, intentional.
-The viewer's brain runs a completely different journey — one driven by dopamine and habit, not by the designer's intentions.
+The viewer's brain runs a completely different journey — one driven by reflex and habit, not by the designer's intentions.

 The most common way to break that journey is to emphasise everything.
 A bold headline, a bright button, a busy background, a logo, a QR code, an animation — each one competing to be the thing the eye grabs first.
 And when everything is emphasised, nothing is.
-The focal points split the viewer's attention and the eye simply bounces off, finding no place to land.
+The competing focal points split the viewer's attention and the eye simply bounces off, finding no place to land.

 This reframes the job entirely.
 The designer's task isn't "make it gorgeous."
 It's make the most important thing the most visible thing.
 Beauty should serve the message.
 The moment it competes with the message, beauty is the problem.